odemuno/MATLAB-for-ML/PA1_LinReg/README.md

 ### Gradient Descent
 The objective of linear regression is to minimize the cost function:

 ![Plot](cost_function_equation.JPG)

 In batch gradient descent, each iteration updates using this equation:

 ![Plot](GD_iteration_equation.JPG)

-This data is already setup for linear regression:
+This data is already setup for linear regression
 ```
 X = [ones(m, 1), data(:,1)]; % Add a column of ones to x
 theta = zeros(2, 1); % initialize fitting parameters
 iterations = 1500;
 alpha = 0.01;
 ```
-I edited the cost function code:
+I edited the cost function code
 ```
 function J = computeCost(X, y, theta)
 %COMPUTECOST Compute cost for linear regression